Approximation Power of Deep Neural Networks: an explanatory mathematical survey: The power of depth

-\item The weights between hidden layers $L_1$ and $L_1+1$ (a $W \times W$ matrix) will be the output weights of $\Phi_1$ (a $1 \times W$ vector) multiplied from left by the input weights of the first hidden layer of $\Phi_1$ (a $W \times 1$ vector).
+\item The weights between hidden layers $L_1$ and $L_1+1$ (a $W \times W$ matrix) will be the output weights of $\Phi_1$ (a $1 \times W$ vector) multiplied from left by the input weights of the first hidden layer of $\Phi_2$ (a $W \times 1$ vector).

-\item The bias of hidden layer $L_1+1$ will be the bias of the first hidden layer of $\Phi_2$ plus the product of the output bias of $\Phi_1$ and the input weights of the first hidden layer of $\Phi_2$.
+\item The bias of hidden layer $L_1+1$ will be the bias of the first hidden layer of $\Phi_2$ (a $W \times 1$ vector) plus the product of the output bias of $\Phi_1$ (a scalar) and the input weights of the first hidden layer of $\Phi_2$ (a $W \times 1$ vector).